JetBrains/guide/site/django/tutorials/django-aws/setup-ubuntu/index.md

 I will be adding one more rule accepting connections from my IP address in port 8443.

-After adding the information, I will click on **Create security group**.
+After adding the information, I will click **Create security group**.

 There are many ways to securely connect to your instances, for example a bastion host, which is a special-purpose computer on a network specifically designed and configured to withstand attacks.